mkashani-phd/Artiq_VM/README.md

 ```
 However this command have been added to the Vivado installation guide so you should not get this problem.

-After successful build the boot.bin file is the `result` directory.
+After a successful build, you should be able to find the `boot.bin` file in the `result` directory.

+Copy the `boot.bin` and the `CONFIG.TXT` to a SD card and insert to a kasli-soc.
+Note that this guide is for kasli-soc, so some changes might be needed.